RBS's Citizens Financial makes a tepid market debut

 RBS, whose shares were up 0.5 percent at 359.7 pence in London, was saved from collapse in 2008 by a 45 billion pound ($68 billion) bailout.
 Since then, it has been shedding assets to focus on lending to British households and small businesses.

-Analysts have said RBS's core capital adequacy ratio could be boosted by 2-3 percentage points once it sells at least half of Citizens, probably in the first half of 2015.
+Analysts have said the RBS's core capital adequacy ratio should be boosted by 2-3 percentage points once it sells at least half of Citizens, probably in the first half of 2015.

 The sale price valued Citizens at 0.9 times its net tangible book value of $13.1 billion at the end of June.